Dumbbell Fly

 Dumbbell Fly Video Guide

-The dumbbell fly (also known as the dumbbell chest fly or chest fly) is a chest-focused exercise that stretches and contracts the chest muscles through a long range of motion.
-Performed on a flat bench with palms facing and a slight bend in the elbows, the fly emphasises the pecs more than most pressing movements, helping improve chest shape, muscle tone, and upper-body control.
-For hypertrophy-focused training, it’s one of the most effective exercises for targeted chest development.
+The dumbbell fly (also known as the dumbbell chest fly) is a chest-focused isolation exercise that stretches and contracts the pectoralis major through a long range of motion.
+Performed on a flat bench with palms facing and a slight bend in the elbows, the movement places greater emphasis on the chest than most pressing exercises.
+This makes it an effective accessory exercise for improving chest hypertrophy, muscle control, and mind–muscle connection.

-The primary muscles worked in the dumbbell fly are the pectoralis major and pectoralis minor, with secondary involvement from the deltoids, triceps, biceps, and stabilising muscles of the torso.
+The primary muscle worked in the dumbbell fly is the pectoralis major, with secondary involvement from the anterior deltoid and stabilising support from the serratus anterior, rotator cuff muscles, and scapular stabilisers.
 Because each dumbbell moves independently, both arms must control the weight throughout the movement, increasing muscular demand on the chest and shoulders.
 Unlike pressing exercises, the dumbbell fly trains shoulder horizontal adduction through an arc-style motion, allowing the chest to work through a deep stretch and powerful squeeze while the shoulder blades remain pinned to the bench.

 This arc-style movement places tension on the chest through a larger portion of the range, particularly in the stretched position where gravity challenges the pecs most.
 As the arms move toward the body’s midline, tension stays on the chest rather than transferring to the triceps.
 This makes the dumbbell fly especially useful for building muscle, improving muscle activation, flexibility, and overall chest engagement.